Electric vehicle car-sharing services proposed for public housing projects - Santa Barbara News-Press

 THE CENTER SQUARE CONTRIBUTOR

-(The Center Square) — “In awarding grants … the Secretary shall give priority to eligible entities that serve communities that have been historically marginalized or disproportionately impacted by environmental injustice,” says the EVs for All Act legislation being introduced by U.S. Sens.
-Alex Padilla (D-Calif.) and Cory Booker (D-N.J.) and Rep. Nanette Díaz Barragán (D-Calif.).
+(The Center Square) – “In awarding grants … the Secretary shall give priority to eligible entities that serve communities that have been historically marginalized or disproportionately impacted by environmental injustice,” says the EVs for All Act legislation being introduced by U.S. Sen. Alex Padilla (D-Calif.), Sen. Cory Booker (D-N.J.) and Rep. Nanette Díaz Barragán (D-Calif.-44).

-Sen. Booker, one of the bill’s sponsors, said, “By expanding access to EVs for residents of public housing, we can empower low-income communities with clean transportation options and alleviate the burden of high gas prices and pollution.
-That is why I am proud to join Rep. Barragán in introducing this legislation that represents our commitment to environmental justice and ensures everyone has a fair chance to benefit from the transition to electric vehicles.”
+Sen. Booker, one of the bill’s sponsors stated, “By expanding access to EVs for residents of public housing, we can empower low-income communities with clean transportation options and alleviate the burden of high gas prices and pollution.
+That is why I am proud to join Representative Barragán in introducing this legislation that represents our commitment to environmental justice and ensures everyone has a fair chance to benefit from the transition to electric vehicles.”

 If enacted, the bill would award grants to entities to operate a proposed electric vehicle sharing service addressing “the infrastructure needs of the public housing project where that electric vehicle sharing service will be operated and the transportation needs of the community surrounding the public housing project.”

-The act requires a program to be developed by the U.S. Department of Energy, the Department of Housing and Urban Development and the Department of Transportation, which offers grants of up to $1 million to public housing agencies, local governments or nonprofits.
+The act requires a program to be developed by the U.S. Department of Energy, the Department of Housing and Urban Development (HUD) and the Department of Transportation, which offers grants of up to $1 million to public housing agencies, local governments, or non-profit organizations.

 Annual appropriations of up to $50 million from Fiscal Year 2024 to 2033 provide for the expansion of EV accessibility for low-income residents as authorized by the bill.